espruino/EspruinoDocs/tutorials/Web IDE.md

 #### For Windows 8.1 and later

-The IDE is able to use Windows' own BLE drivers.
+The Native IDE is able to use Windows' own BLE drivers.
 The only configuration needed is for you to go to your system's Bluetooth settings and to click `Connect` (`Pair` on Windows 10) on your Puck.js device.
 This exposes it to the system and makes sure it shows up in the Web IDE.